 4 Credits In this course students learn about the geological occurrence and use of water, minerals, and energy resources, as well as the environmental and social impacts resource extraction and use.
 The course emphasizes environmental issues and solutions to resource problems.

-General Education Discipline: Natural Science Prerequisites: GSC 107, GSC 112, or GSC 120 the geology of the region.
+Course Fee.
+General Education Discipline: Natural Science Prerequisites: GSC 107, GSC 112, or GSC 120

 GSC 260 - Geology of the Lake Superior Region